jto/jto.github.io.sources/_posts/2016-11-11-typelevel-fix.md

 So just like in the definition of `Fix`, this type is recursive.
 There's 2 little tricks to understand:

-- Since `R` has kind *, we have recursion at the type level.
+- Since `R` has kind `*`, we have recursion at the type level.
 So contrarily to `Fix`, not every element in the recursion have the same type.
-- I add a `INil` type.
-At some point we'll need to stop the recursion, (we can't define "infinite" types).
-This type will have no inhabitant.
+- I added a `INil` type.
+At some point we'll need to stop the recursion.
+This type will have no inhabitant, and just serves that purpose.

 ## Creating an HList